 Storytelling that Speaks to the Resilience of the Human Spirit

-Sonata Mulattica is currently in production.
+Sonata Mulattica is currently in development.

 "This is a story about music and what it does to those who make it, whom it enslaves.
 Yes, slavery of all kinds enters the mix."
 Rita Dove Sonata Mulattica